Welcome to Professional Studies

 What are the Tuition costs?

-All credit-bearing courses charge tuition based on an hourly tuition rate calculated by the number of academic units (credit hours) assigned to a course.
+All credit-bearing courses charge tuition calculated by the number of academic units (credit hours) assigned to a course.
 The majority of Emerson courses offer 4 credit hours, but each course on our website will indicate the specific number of credits and the calculated tuition rate so you will know upfront how much your course will cost.
 Tuition rates are determined on an annual basis for the College.
 Payment is due at the time of enrollment and may be paid online during the checkout process.

 Tuition for non-credit courses is a flat fee amount per course you will find listed on each individual course page.
 Prices vary based on the length of the course, complexity of the subject matter, and contact hours spent in class.
 Each Non-Credit course page will provide you with details on the price, schedule, delivery format, location, course description, and prerequisites (if applicable).
 Payment is due at the time of enrollment and may be paid online during the checkout process.

 What does it mean if a course says Full, Enrollment Closed, or Request Information?